opensearch-project/documentation-website/_benchmark/commands/index.md

 - `--h` or `--help`: Provides options and other useful information about each command.
 - `--quiet`: Hides as much of the results output as possible.
 Default is `false`.
-- `--offline`: Indicates whether OpenSearch Benchmark has a connection to the Internet.
+- `--offline`: Indicates whether OpenSearch Benchmark has a connection to the internet.
 Default is `false`.